-Community Pharmacy NI (CPNI) is the representative body of the sector and represents community pharmacy contractors in negotiations on services, the pharmacy contract and remuneration and reimbursement with the Health and Social Care Board (HSCB) and the Department of Health.
+Community Pharmacy NI (CPNI) is the representative body of the sector and represents community pharmacy contractors in negotiations on services, the pharmacy contract and remuneration and reimbursement with the Department of Health and the Strategic Planning and Performance Group of the Department of Health.
 Community pharmacy is the front door of the health service and the safety net of primary care.
 Around 123,000 people (9% of the population) visit 532 community pharmacies in NI every day equating to 37 million visits each year.

 Representing the Belfast LCG area of the Province, the Chairman, Mr Rice joined the Board Board of Directors in November 2016.

 Representing Boots Chemists, currently one of the three largest multiples in Northern Ireland, Ms Smith also holds the post of Northern Ireland Regional Pharmacy Manager within the organization.

 Mr McCrea represents the Belfast/South Eastern LCG area on the Board of Directors and was elected in October 2011.

 Chief Executive of Community Pharmacy NI